GJZwiers/GJZwiers/interchangeable-parts.md

     }
 }
 ```
 Next, we update the `Logger` class to implement the new interface.
-Note that if the `log` method was removed at this point we would get an error message saying the `Logs` interface is not properly implemented.
+Note that if we removed the `log` method at this point we would get some error saying the `Logs` interface is not properly implemented.

 ```typescript
 class BalanceCalculator {